 But, meeting new people can be hard at the best of times, and doing so in a country known for its directness is even harder.

-That’s why we’re bringing you the tried and tested best ways to make friends in the Netherlands, used out by ourselves, passed on by previous internationals, and told to us by our readers!.
+That’s why we’re bringing you the best tried and tested ways to make friends in the Netherlands, used by ourselves, passed on by previous internationals, and told to us by our readers!